 Take advantage of all the free workout videos and other resources available on the internet.
 These online resources can give you a lot of flexibility as you can follow them at the time and place of your preference, virtually anywhere, without needing and specialised equipment or a gym.
-Using workout tips and guidelines from trusted fitness sources like Fitwirr.com can help, however to maximize the burn, add the following tips to your arsenal.
+Using workout tips and guidelines from trusted fitness sources like Fitwirr.com can help, however, to maximize the burn, add the following tips to your arsenal.
 If you’re looking for quality exercise equipment, go to MAGMA Fitness, they have exercise equipment at affordable prices.

 Use your own two feet

 Walking is the most underrated exercise.
 You should walk everywhere you possibly can.
 If you can walk there, do it.
 Not only will you save on gas money, but walking has a truckload of benefits for your body.
 You can add extra steps to your daily goal by either walking to work, or if the commute is too long to walk over, you can choose to park at a little distance away from your workplace so you are forced to walk at least for a little while as you arrive and depart from work.

 Join a walking club or make one of your own with a group of friends or co-workers where you can walk and talk.
 That way you can get on your steps as well and have some fun at this unconventional social event.
 If you spend a lot of time at work in a chair, consider setting an alarm every hour to remind you to get up and stretch your legs.

 Ditch the Elevators for Stairs

 Were you aware that climbing stairs burns more calories per minute than jogging on a treadmill?
 Every time you possibly can, you should take the stairs over elevators and escalators.
 Unless you are running late to a meeting on the 13th floor, taking the stairs can have a huge positive impact on your health and fitness.
 Use the stairs in your own apartment building or home to burn a few extra calories.